IkuzakIkuzok/TAFitting/README.md

 If no SIMD filter is available, set the `SIMDType` to `null`.
 Required SIMD implementations can be specified by `SIMDRequirements` property.

+## Advanced configuration

+Some features cannot be configured from the GUI, and you need to edit the configuration file directly.
+The configuration file is named `TAFitting.config` and located in the same directory as the executable file.
+Inappropriate changes may cause the application to crash or undesired behavior, so be careful when editing the file.

+### Filters

+#### `appSettings/filter/default-filter`

+Specify the default filter to be applied to the data.
+The value should be the GUID of the filter.
+Do not specifiy the GUID of the SIMD filter.

+The default filter can be applied by Ctrl+F (selected row only) or Ctrl+Shift+F (all rows).
+It is also applied when the data is loaded iff Auto-fit is set to true.

+### Solver for Levenberg-Marquardt algorithm

+#### `appSettings/solver/parallel-threshold`

+Specify the threshold for parallelization.
+If the number of data is greater than or equal to this value, solving is parallelized.
+An integer value is acceptable.
+Meaning of the value is as follows:

+- Positive value: The threshold for parallelization.
+- 0: Always parallelize.
+- Negative value: Never parallelize.

+#### `appSettings/solver/maximum-iterations`

+Specify the maximum number of iterations for the solver.
+A positive integer value is acceptable.
+Too small value may cause the solver to converge to a local minimum, whereas too large value may cause the solver to take too long to converge.

+#### `appSettings/solver/use-simd`

+Specify whether to use SIMD to compute the values of the model.
+A boolean value with all lowercase (i.e., `true` or `false`) is acceptable.
+For many cases `true` is recommended as SIMD is much faster than scalar computation.

+Note that SIMD computation is not always used even if this value is set to `true`.

+#### `appSettings/solver/max-truncate-ratio`

+Specify the maximum ratio of the truncated data.
+SIMD computation is available only when the number of data points matches the lenghth of the SIMD vector (1024 or 2048).
+If the number of data points is greater than the length of the SIMD vector, the data is truncated, since the later time domain has less effect on the fitting.
+The trancation is performed by removing the data points from the end of the data, as long as the ratio of the truncated data is less than the specified value.
+(If the number of data points is less than the length of the SIMD vector, the data is extended by zero padding.)

+For example, if the number of data points is 2100, the last 52 points are removed to make the number of data points 2048.
+This trancation is valid only when the `max-truncate-ratio` is greater than 0.0254 (= 52 / 2048).
+Too small value prevents the SIMD computation, whereas too large value may cause the fitting to be inaccurate as many data points are removed.
+Note that the fitting is performed on the data only after the time zero, and the length of the data for fitting may not be the same as the original data.

 ## License

 TAFitting is licensed under the MIT License.